-- Press c to clear the cur (current), min (minimum) and max (maximum) numeric counts. - Press A to automatically update status screens every 5 seconds.
-(Press A again to turn off auto update.) - Press v to update cur (current) values. - Press s to view the next available span (for doubler applications). - Press E to exit and return to the previous screen. - Press 1, 2, 3, 4, or 5 to select a specific span (for doubler applications).
+- Press c to clear the cur (current), min (minimum) and max (maximum) numeric counts.
+This also clears the Performance History and Performance Data screens. - Press A to automatically update status screens every 5 seconds.
+(Press A again to turn off autoupdate.) - Press U to update cur (current) values.

+- Press s to view the next available span (for doubler applications). - Press E to exit and return to the previous screen. - Press 1, 2, 3, 4, or 5 to select a specific span (for doubler applications).